rafaspimenta/13-TodoApp/readme.md

 # Asp Net Web API + NGINX reverse proxy + Simple frontend using javascript, html and css

 ## This simple app is composed by:
-- Controller-based web API
+- API: Controller-based ASP NET Web API
 - NGINX reverse proxy
-- In-memory database using EF Core
+- Database: In-memory using EF Core
-- Javascript frontend using HTML and CSS
+- Frontend: Javascript frontend using HTML and CSS
+- Node express to host the frontend
-- Docker files for the API and the NGINX
+- Dockerfiles and docker-compose to run the multiple container applications

 ## Start Web API
-You should go to the root folder and execute the .NET Core command line:
+Go to the Todo.Api folder and execute the .NET Core command:

 	dotnet run --launch https

-## Start the JS frontend
+## Start the JS frontend (port 5500)
-	Open the index.html from the Todo.UI folder using the live server extension from VS Code
+Go to the Todo.Ui folder and execute the following commands:

+	npm install
+	node ./server.js

 ## API endpoints
 	It can be taken from the swagger: https://localhost:[port]/swagger/index.html or the TodoApi.http file